Compare for yourself — try free, unlimited video and image generation (ad-supported on the free tier) Create Free Now →

 This flexibility is particularly useful for creators who produce diverse content types.
 A social media creator might want photorealistic product shots (FLUX) alongside stylized character content (SDXL).
 A marketing team might need legible poster designs (FLUX) alongside artistic background images (SDXL).
 Having both on one platform eliminates the need to maintain separate tool subscriptions for different image types.

-ZSky AI's image generation is available alongside video generation with audio in the same plan, so you are not paying separately for still image and video capabilities.
+ZSky AI's image generation is available alongside video generation with audio in the same plan, so you are not paying separately for still video and image capabilities.

 Generate Images with advanced AI Free

 ZSky AI runs both models on dedicated RTX 5090 GPUs.
 No credit card required.
-No video watermark.
+1080p videos with synced audio (free-tier output includes a small ZSky wordmark).
 Try both and see the difference.

 Is FLUX better than Stable Diffusion XL?